-1. Cassius Clay was named for a white abolitionist.
+1. He was named after his father, who was named for a white abolitionist.

 3. He received a replacement gold medal.

-4. Muhammad Ali was an actual superhero.
+4. He was an actual superhero.

-5. Muhammad Ali starred in a Broadway show.
+5. Ali starred in a Broadway show.

-In Oscar Brown, Jr.'s 1969 musical adaptation of Joseph Dolan Tuotti's play Big Time Buck White, Ali played a militant black intellectual who speaks at a political meeting.
+In Oscar Brown, Jr.'s 1969 musical adaptation of Joseph Dolan Tuotti's play Big Time Buck White, Ali played a militant Black intellectual who speaks at a political meeting.
 The play ran for only five nights at the George Abbot Theatre in New York.
 His Playbill bio reported that Ali "is now appealing his five-year prison conviction and $10,000 fine for refusing to enter the armed services on religious grounds.
-The Big Time Buck White role that he has accepted is much like the life he lives off stage in reality."
+The Big Time Buck White role that he has accepted is much like the life he lives offstage in reality."